If your employees are anything like you (human), then they value recognition and appreciation for their work as much as you do.

 - Prepare a detailed questionnaire.
 This is an opportunity to highlight the employee’s personality, uniqueness, and relationship with the brand.
-Make sure your questions are varied and relevant.
+Make sure your questions are diverse and relevant.

 - Create a promotional strategy.
 Ideally, you will create a promotional plan for all of your relevant marketing channels.
-Think social media posts, a dedicated blog post on your website, email marketing, and other communication channels.
+Think of social media posts, dedicated blog posts on your website, email marketing, and other communication channels.

 - Track the performance and generate reports.
 Be sure to ask your employees what they thought about the spotlight, and then plug in the KPIs from your blog, social media, and other promotional channels.